How To Maintain Your Dreadlocks

 Crocheting, teasing and dread balling: Occasional crocheting may be done when your dreads become quite messy.
 Just be mindful that sometimes over crocheting can inhibit your dreadlocks natural maturing and locking up process.
 We go into more detail about these techniques in the tab below but in a nutshell, crocheting, teasing and dread balling involves grabbing the loose hair and pulling it back into the dreadlock with a crochet hook.

-Maintaining hair health and creating soft dreadlocks: Dry, brittle hair can result in prickly and irritating dreadlocks.
+Do I need to condition my hair when I have dreadlocks?
+Maintaining hair health and creating soft dreadlocks: Dry, brittle hair can result in prickly and irritating dreadlocks and breakage of hairs can sometimes lead to dreadlocks snapping off.
 Maintain the health and hydration of your hair by using Dread Empire's Conditioning Spray.
 It is a light, leave in spray with Aloe Vera, Pro Vitamin B and Mandarin Oil to improve the condition of your hair and soften your dreadlocks.
 Quench Conditioning Oils are another option and these came in three delicious essential oil blends.
 Whilst we recommend our conditioning products for more mature dreadlocks, providing your dreads are fairly tightly crocheted and not prone to slipping out, the conditioning products can be used at any stage of dreadlock development.

 Avoiding an itchy, irritated scalp: A common complaint!
 This is particularly common as your scalp adjusts to newly installed or newly maintained dreadlocks.
 Our Conditioning Spray offer scalp soothing properties and will help keep the irritation at bay.
 If you scalp is particularly dry or you have dandruff, the Botanical Serum offers excellent hydration, scalp soothing and anti fungal properties.
 As mentioned under shampooing, more regular shampooing may also be your ticket to a nice calm scalp.